Skip to Main Content

 Licensure

 Individuals interested in licensure in states other than Minnesota may qualify by virtue of completing a state-approved educator preparation program; however, individuals must review their state’s regulations to ensure the program meets all requirements, paying particular attention to any requirements specific to out-of-state program completers.
-Individuals who reside in certain states may be ineligible to enroll in this program.
+Individuals who reside in certain states may be ineligible to enroll in certain programs.
 Walden Enrollment Specialists can provide guidance on licensure questions; however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
 Walden makes no representation or guarantee that completion of Walden coursework or programs will permit an individual to obtain state licensure.

 Note to all Pennsylvania residents: Walden University’s teacher preparation program is approved by the Minnesota Professional Educator Licensing and Standards Board as leading to licensure.
 Because this program is not reviewed by the Pennsylvania Department of Education, candidates are instructed to apply for Pennsylvania certification as out-of-state graduates of a teacher preparation program.